What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The Texas Tribune is a nonprofit online news organization based in Austin, Texas, that focuses on political and civic issues.

 The site was founded in 2009 by venture capitalist John Thornton and former Texas Monthly editor Evan Smith.
 Thornton raised $4 million in startup funds for the site, including $1 million of his own money and $750,000 in grants from the Knight Foundation and Houston Endowment.

 In March 2011 the Tribune and The Bay Citizen were awarded a $975,000 grant from the Knight Foundation to develop an open source content management system specifically for news organizations.
 It received another $1.5 million grant from Knight in 2013 to refine its business model.
 All told, the Tribune had raised almost $11 million through January 2012.
 It projected $4.5 million in revenue for that year and was profitable.
-As of 2012, about half of its revenue came from earned sources, with 33% from individual donations and 19% from foundations.
+As of 2014, just more than half of its revenue came from corporate sponsorships and live events, with another 17% from individual donations, 17% from foundations, and 12% from memberships.